MaartenJongeneel/Paper-Tossing/README.md

 <p>&nbsp;</p>

 ## Part 1: Parameter identification
 In the models used, the coefficient of friction (COF) and coefficient of restitution (COR) need to be identified, as they differ per object/environment combination.
 There are two metrics that are used for the identification of the parameters.
 The first metric is a *velocity based* metric, where the loss function is based on a comparison between predicted and measured post-impact velocity, given a pre-impact object state.
 The second metric is a *trajectory based* metric, where the loss function is based on a comparison between a measured and simulated trajectory, and the optimum parameters are the ones that minimize this error.
+The specific code for this part can be found in the [paramID](/paramID/) folder.

 ## Part 2: Prediction performance

 # Installation
 The code of this repository is all written in MATLAB and can directly be pulled from this repository.
+The datasets as written under [Requirements](#requirements) should be downloaded and placed in the [data](/data/) folder.

 # Usage of the scripts